Healthdirect Free Australian health advice you can count on.

 What is non-Hodgkin lymphoma?

-Non-Hodgkin lymphoma develops when a type of white blood cell, known as a lymphocyte, grows in an uncontrolled way.
-Types of lymphocyte include B cells and T cells, which each have different functions within the immune system.
+Lymphoma is a type of cancer that occurs in the lymphatic system.
+Non-Hodgkin lymphoma happens when a type of white blood cell, known as a lymphocyte, grows in an uncontrolled way.

 There are 3 main types of non-Hodgkin lymphoma that occur in children:

-Burkitt lymphoma, which grows in B cells and often starts as a tumour in the abdomen.
+2. Burkitt lymphoma — which grows in B cells and often starts as a tumour in the abdomen.

-Large cell lymphoma, which can start in B cells or T cells anywhere in the body.
+3. Large cell lymphoma — which can start in B cells or T cells anywhere in the body.

 The symptoms of non-Hodgkin lymphoma depend on where the tumour is growing.
 They may include: